-The PSP also identifies key character areas.
-(Fig.4) and further discussed in Section 2.7.4.
+The PSP also identifies key character areas as in Figure 4 and further discussed in Section 2.7.4.

 1.4.1 Toolern Development Contributions Plan

 The Toolern Development Contributions Plan (DCP) was developed to support the provision of certain specified works, services and facilities as identified in the Toolern PSP.